Aneesh9390/Data-Science-Notes/README.md

   + Planning for spare capacity

 ***Monte Carlo Technique involves 3 basic steps :***
-  1. Set up predictive model :
+  1. Set up **Predictive Model** :

       + This is identifying both the dependent variable to be predicted and the independent variables, also known as the input risk of predictive variables that will drive the predictions.

+  2. Specify the **Probability Distribution** :

+      + this is probability distribution of the independent variables.

+  3. **Run Simulations** repeatedly :

+      + generating random values of the independent variables.